jiyun-bae/bae_j_Music-Mixer/README.md

 # IamDJ

+Concept: A world-wide DJ Music-Mixer App

-Concept: This is a world-wide dj music-mixer app that you can enjoy a significant number of sounds with simple sources in a way you want.
+Description: This is a world-wide DJ music-mixer app that you can enjoy a significant number of sounds with simple sources in a way you want.
 By adding the icons to dj controller, you can have an effect like loop station.
-Do you want to be a DJ?
-Try this first.

 -----------------------------------------------------
 MIT License